 I doubt that I would get much of an argument if I said: “A beautiful painting deserves and needs a beautiful frame to complement it.”
 There are mass produced, big box store frames and at the other end of the spectrum we find frames that cost several thousand dollars.
 Then, if I said: “The term starving artist is really quite valid”, again; probably won’t get too much of an argument on that either!
 The majority of my frame work has been done for my wife, Diane Eugster and her work has been well received in various shows and successfully sold at her gallery.

 Locally we have an mill called Barger Molding.
 To save the cost of having molding shipped, I designed a custom profile and had them mill that for me.
 It’s roughly 4″ wide x 1 1/4″ thick and will accommodate either a standard stretched canvas or panel.
 This design gives me an area for carving which really enhances a frame.
 This is the basis for most of my frames but I also make one of a kind frames using various hand tools and cutters.
 Look through my portfolio or do a search on this website using picture frames as criteria.
-Frames are either gilded and toned to complement your painting, I also make solid wood frames referred to as Mission or Craftsman style that feature open joinery and pegged construction.
+Frames are either gilded and toned to complement your painting.
+Yet another option for you is to make solid wood frames referred to as Mission or Craftsman style that feature open joinery and pegged construction.
 With my experience in building furniture I’m up for almost any challenge so if you specific projects or ideas do contact me.

 If you look at most frames you’ll find that the miters in the corners will generally be open and if you flip it over you’ll see V-shaped nails, that is all that’s holding that frame together!
 If the miters aren’t exact the joint will never stay together — period.
 I’ve made a jig for my tablesaw to cut accurate miters and haven’t had joint failures of any kind, that jig is shown at the right.
 Once all four pieces are cut to length the next step is to join them together.
 I use what’s referred to as a biscuit joint.
 As you can see in the picture on the left, a slot is cut into the ends of each member for the “biscuit”.
 Basically this is a piece of compressed wood that will expand into the slot after the glue is applied.
 All of my frames are joined this way then securely clamped overnight.